 Offers a Powerful Tool

-By using process improvement as a foundation strategy, any organization can create and sustain powerful improvement.
+By using business process improvement as a foundation building strategy, any organization can create and sustain powerful improvement.
 Strong business processes offer an often misunderstood and highly valuable asset for any organization.